mpclarkson/StravaSwift/README.md

 [![License](https://img.shields.io/cocoapods/l/StravaSwift.svg?style=flat)](http://cocoapods.org/pods/StravaSwift)
 [![Platform](https://img.shields.io/cocoapods/p/StravaSwift.svg?style=flat)](http://cocoapods.org/pods/StravaSwift)

-This is a Swift wrapper for the Strava API (v3).
+This is a Swift wrapper for [Strava v3 API](https://strava.github.io/api/).

-While not complete, it is functional but not tested.
-Most of the endpoints have been implemented.
 As this is a passion project, I only work on it when I have time.
 So, if you are interested in contributing, feel free to submit PRs.

 ## Example